 - We multiplied the monthly cost by 12 to get an annual cost.

-- We multiplied the annual cost by the average life expectancy for most breeds of cat*.
+- We multiplied the annual cost by the average life expectancy for cats (14 years)*.

-- We added this number to the estimated cost of first getting started with a cat to find the full cost of caring for a cat over their lifetime.
+- We added this number to the estimated cost of first getting started to find the full cost of caring for a cat over their lifetime.

-You can use this sum, your own research and our cat breed information to work out how much you’re likely to spend on a cat.
+You can use this sum, together with your own research and our cat breed information to calculate how much you could spend through your cat’s lifetime.

 What’s not included

-These numbers are all estimates and don’t include additional vet fees, or the costs of buying or adopting a cat.
-Extras like cattery boarding or a cat sitter if you go away, or costs for a special diet (e.g. in case of a medical condition) are not included.
+These numbers are all estimates and don’t include any vet fees (should your cat become ill or injured) or the costs of buying or adopting a cat.
+Extras – such as cattery boarding or a cat sitter if you go away, or costs for a special diet (e.g. in case of a medical condition such as allergies) - are also not included.

 * 14 years (from O’Neill et al (2015) Longevity and mortality of cats attending primary care veterinary practices in England.
 Journal of Feline Medicine and Surgery, Vol. 17(2) 125–133)